 The tweet read, "As @Scotlandteam’s Patron, the Princess Royal often supports the team from the stands.
 HRH and Vice Admiral Sir Tim cheered Scotland on from home today as they played England for the Calcutta Cup, 150 years since their first match.
 Well played, Scotland!"

-The tweet was accompanied by a photo of the Princess sitting on her sofa in her living room next to her husband.
+The tweet was accompanied by a photo of the Princess sitting on her sofa in her living room next to her husband as the two watched the match on television.

 But while some fans were excited to see inside their home, others picked up on the 'cluttered' surroundings as the couple looked at the TV in the room filled with books, statuettes of dogs and horses, and paintings.